January 30, 2020

 There’s no doubt about it: flexible work is our new normal.
 And for good reason: it attracts and retains top talent, boosts productivity, improves agility, and saves money.

 Employees increasingly expect to be able to work how and where they want.
 To make this a viable option, it’s important to have better ways to discuss work than catching someone in the hall or popping into their office.
-Businesses need collaborative work management technology and tools that support this flexibility, like having a centralized place to see (and collaborate on) all work across the company—something that, according to our State of Work report, 76% of employees wish they had.
+Businesses need collaboration software and tools that support this flexibility, like having a centralized place to see (and collaborate on) all work across the company—something that, according to our State of Work report, 76% of employees wish they had.

 Delivering modern technology, like an easy-to-search centralized platform for work that enables collaboration and makes it easy to keep projects, employees, tasks, and approvals organized will be increasingly important.
 And given the pending exodus of baby boomers from the workforce and millennials’ tendency to change jobs every couple of years, documenting work processes and making information readily accessible in one centralized place will be key to prevent work from being stalled whenever there’s a personnel change.